 You know those books you've had for decades and can barely even read them anymore because the margins are so full of scrawling annotations?
 This is mine, and it's very near and dear to my heart (and I'm definitely not alone, considering that it's number six on Modern Library's list of the 100 Best Novels of the 20th Century).

 Meet the Compson family as they wrestle with the decay of their former aristocratic status and get to Faulkner's fictional town of Yoknapatawpha County, Mississippi, which endures a similar dissolution.
 Each chapter is narrated by a different Compson family member, giving each one a unique tone and style, ranging from a stream of consciousness to traditional omniscient narration.
 The sprawling sentences seem to go on forever and quite literally take your breath away.

 There's More Where That Came From… Next Up: As I Lay Dying

 If you prefer contemporary horror writing with a historical spin, try Little Sister Death.
-It's about a young writer struggling from writer's block until he decides to go get some inspiration from an old ghost story from the American South (much like the real-life legend of the Bell Witch, the antagonist in a 19th-century Tennessee folktale that may or may not be true).
-Though it can be read as a horror novel, it clearly has roots in the southern gothic genre, delving into a violent, cruel history with deeply disturbed characters.
+It's about a young writer struggling with writer's block until he decides to go get some inspiration from an old ghost story from the American South (much like the real-life legend of the Bell Witch, the antagonist in a 19th-century Tennessee folktale that may or may not be true).
+Though it can be read like a horror novel, it clearly has roots in the southern gothic genre, delving into a violent, cruel history with deeply disturbed characters.

-A Taste of the Tone: "He was seized with longing so intense it ached in his chest, he wanted it always to keep, to drag out secretly and study it like a yellowed photograph, and he thought I am home, this is me, this is where I have been rambling down to all these years."
+A Taste of the Tone: "He was seized with a longing so intense it ached in his chest, he wanted it always to keep, to drag out secretly and study it like a yellowed photograph, and he thought I am home, this is me, this is where I have been rambling down to all these years."

 There's More Where That Came From… Next Up: The Kestrel Waters